ARCHER2-HPC/archer2-docs/docs/research-software/onetep/onetep.md

 ## Hints and Tips

-See the information in the [ONETEP documentation](https://www.onetep.org/Main/RunningONETEP), in particular the information on stack sizes.
+See the information in the [ONETEP documentation](https://www.onetep.org/Main/RunningONETEP).

 ## Compiling ONETEP